wu-zhige/zhige_wu.github.io/_teaching/2020-Corporate Risk Management.md

 location: "Changsha, China"
 ---

-The goal of the undergraduate econometrics course is to equip students with the tools necessary to critically analyze economic data and to conduct their own empirical research.
-Topics covered are: basic concepts of statistical inference; estimation and inference for the simple linear regression model; heteroscedasticity; multicollinearity; autocorrelation; endogeneity and IV; identification and estimation of panel data models.
+The goal of the Coporate Risk Management course is to examine the identification, measurement, control and financing of pure risks in business organisations.

 Part 1
 ======
-The Nature and Purpose of Econometrics
+The nature of risk management

 Part 2
 ======
-The linear Regression Model
+Risk identification

 Part 3
 ======
-Hypothesis Testing and Inference
+The firm’s loss exposure

 Part 4
 ======
-OLS Assumptions
+Risk measurement and probability distributions

 Part 5
 ======
-Multicolinearity and Heteroskedasticity
+Risk control tools

 Part 6
 ======
-Endogeneity and IV
+Risk financing

 Part 7
 ======
-Panel Data Estimators
+Insurance and the alternatives

 Part 8
 ======
-Time Series
+Legal aspects of insurance and insurance contracts